cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 21. Navigate into the `/workspaces/current` folder

     > ❗️ Do not skip this step.
-You must execute from the `/worksapces/current` folder.
+You must execute from the `/workspaces/current` folder.

+##### Automated Deployment

+22. To perform the deployment automatically, execute the `./apply-all.sh` script in the `/workspaces/current`.
+This will apply each of the Data Foundation layers sequentially.
+This operation will complete in 10-15 minutes, and the Data Foundation will continue asycnchronously in the background.
+This can take an additional 45 minutes.

+    Once complete, skip to the **Access the Data Foundation Deployment** section

+##### Manual Deployment

-22. Navigate into the `200-openshift-gitops` folder and run the following commands
+23. You can also deploy each layer manually.
+To begin, navigate into the `200-openshift-gitops` folder and run the following commands

     ```
     cd 200-openshift-gitops